LibyanHackers/KaliFixAll/README.md

 To Apply The Changes and To Make Sure Everything is Working Fine .

 # Problems Fixed :~
+1) Updating Distribution Repositories .

-1) VLC Working as root .
+2) VLC Working as root .

-2) Wireshark Problem ( init.lua ) file .
+3) Wireshark Problem ( init.lua ) file .

-3) Network Manager ( Device Not Managed ) Problem .
+4) Network Manager ( Device Not Managed ) Problem .

-4) BeeF Framwork Panel Not Loading .
+5) BeeF Framwork Panel Not Loading .

 And More Problem's Solution Will Be Included if There were any ..